siddhesh/find-unicode-control/README.md

   -c CONFIG, --config CONFIG
                         Configuration file to read settings from.
 ```

-`find_unicode_control2.py` should work with both python2 as well as python3.

 If unicode BIDI control characters or non-printable characters are found in a
 file, it will print output as follows: